moliver28/research-handbook/content/handbook/engineering/development/dev/create/code-creation/code-suggestions-guide/implementation_guidelines.md

 - [Direct Access endpoint](https://docs.gitlab.com/ee/api/code_suggestions.html#fetch-direct-connection-information) -
 for direct-to-AIGW requests, this endpoint provides the information necessary to send a request to AIGW
 - [Code Suggestions endpoint](https://docs.gitlab.com/ee/api/code_suggestions.html#generate-code-completions) -
-this is the endpoint used for via-GitLab-Monolith requests
+this is the endpoint used for indirect-through-GitLab-Monolith requests

 ## Generic guidelines for supporting a model